All Episodes

 Folks, this is hilarious.

-PMS NBC is running our PSA on cut and run conservatives.
+PMS NBC is running our PSA on cut-and-run conservatives.

-First off, um, anchor Alexandra Witt.
+First off, anchor Alexandra Witt.

-Uh here's how it went.
+Here's how it went.

-Many political experts say the Mark Foley scandal has battered the Republican base and may prompt values voters to stay home on election day.
+Many political experts say the Mark Foley scandal has battered the Republican base and may prompt values voters to stay home on Election Day.

 But then some conservatives say that is basically throwing in the towel.